Tolling 101

 Sustainable Funding Source with Improving Fuel Efficiency and Electric Vehicles

-As fuel efficient and electric vehicle technologies advance, the motor fuel tax becomes a less effective method for collecting funding for transportation.
-Tolling could provide a funding boost to Michigan's transportation infrastructure.
+As more fuel efficient vehicles and electric vehicle technology advance, the motor fuel tax is becoming an ineffective method for collecting funding for transportation.
+Toll funding could provide a funding option to maintain and improve Michigan's transportation infrastructure.

 Congestion Relief

-Congestion pricing benefits drivers and businesses by reducing delays and stress, by increasing the predictability of trip times, and by allowing for more deliveries per hour for businesses.
+Congestion pricing benefits drivers and businesses by reducing delays and stress, by increasing the predictability of trip/travel times, and by allowing for more deliveries per hour for businesses.

 Tolling Challenges